MonCore/moncore/docs/public/01-platform-overview.md

 - Card and bank top-ups with reversal and chargeback handling
 - Issuer settlement finalization with cryptographic lineage

-### 3.1.1 Continuous Balance Snapshot & Integrity Layer
+### 3.1.1 Balance Snapshot & Integrity Layer

-In addition to immutable ledger postings, MonCore maintains continuously validated balance snapshots per user and currency.
+In addition to immutable ledger postings, MonCore maintains balance snapshot tables used as a performance and reporting layer.

+Snapshots are **derived exclusively from immutable ledger state** and refreshed deterministically from ledger postings using controlled refresh functions.
+The ledger remains the sole source of truth at all times.

 Characteristics:

-- Snapshot rows are derived only from ledger state
+- Snapshot rows are never authoritative and never mutated directly
-- One authoritative snapshot per user / currency
+- One snapshot row per user / currency
-- Updated transactionally with every posting
+- Snapshots are refreshed from ledger state via deterministic refresh jobs
 - Used for real-time balance display and fast integrity checks

-This enables:

-- Constant-time balance queries without compromising ledger authority
-- Reconciliation between snapshot and ledger at any point in time
+Integrity guarantees:

+- Ledger postings remain the only authoritative financial record
+- Snapshots are continuously reconcilable against ledger history
+- Drift detection is supported through ledger-to-snapshot comparison queries
-- Regulator-grade reconstruction of historical balances
+- Regulator-grade reconstruction is always performed from ledger, not snapshots
-- Detection of drift, corruption, or unauthorized mutation

-Balances are never mutated directly and cannot diverge from ledger truth.
+Snapshots serve strictly as a performance cache and reconciliation surface.
+The ledger remains the single canonical source of truth.

 ### 3.2 Multi-Wallet & Multi-Currency Engine